vnyabuto/vnyabuto/README.md

 🎓 A computer scientist from **Mount Kenya University**
 🤖 Specializing in **AI-Data Science** & **Machine Learning**
-📈 Building toothathat turn data into impact
+📈 Building tools that turn data into impact
 💡 Always learning, always shipping

 ---